 Spinal Fusion 101: Understanding Spinal Fusion Surgery

-Spinal fusion surgery offers hope for chronic back pain sufferers, but it's important to understand what the procedure entails.
+Spinal fusion surgery offers hope for chronic back and leg pain sufferers, but it's important to understand what the procedure entails.
 Learn about the benefits, risks, and recovery process to determine if this surgical solution might be right for you.

 Back pain affects millions, but for some, relief remains elusive.
 Enter spinal fusion surgery.
 An estimated 40 percent of adults over 40 show signs of degenerative disc disease¹.
 Of these, 10 to 30 percent don’t respond to nonsurgical treatments.
 This creates a significant demand for effective procedures like spinal fusion.
 In fact, surgeons perform approximately 400,000 spinal fusions in the United States annually².